-II.
-More numbers of gap junctions.

 III.
-Depolarization of Purkinje cells is Na dependant.
+Depolarization of Purkinje cells is Na dependent.

 IV.
 Wide diameter, it offers less resistance within the cells.

 V. RMP is -90mV (Cations move rapidly into the cells due to more electronegativity)

 Current from AV node passes to the Purkinje system by bundle of His.
 The bundle branches are made of specialized myocardial cells called Purkinje cells.
 When current is released from AV node into Purkinje system, ventricular depolarization takes place consisting of three steps:

 1. Septal depolarization.

-#### Now